-To incorporate explosivity in our leg workout we’re going to do a bodyweight plyometric version of the Bulgarian Split Squat.
+To incorporate explosivity in our leg workout we’re going to do a Bodyweight Plyo Bulgarian Split Squat.

 The other reason explosivity is important is that it helps us train for stability of the knee in jumping and landing situations by challenging this function of the Vastus Medialis.
 This allows us to become a little more athletic in our training, which should always be a goal of yours.

 BODYWEIGHT PLYO BULGARIAN SPLIT SQUATS